-A January 2018 Reuters analysis of OEM investment announcements found over \$90 billion in pledged investment for vehicle electrification; with \$19 billion announced by U.S.-based automakers, \$52 billion from Germany-based automakers and \$21 billion from China-based automakers.
-However, the report also found a large portion of those investments from U.S. and German automakers would be going to China to address the country's tightening EV regulations.
+A January 2019 Reuters analysis of automaker investment announcements found over \$300 billion in pledged investment for vehicle electrification, with \$39 billion announced by U.S.-based automakers, \$139.5 billion from Germany-based automakers and \$57 billion from China-based automakers.
+However, the report also found a large portion of those investments from U.S. and German automakers are destined for China to address the country's tightening EV regulations.76